Privacy & Security

-Pick on-device only at setup, or toggle offline per meeting — transcription stays local, cloud AI pauses.
+Go offline at setup or per meeting — transcription and speaker separation stay on your Mac, cloud AI pauses.

 No Account Required

-No login, no email, no account — no way to connect your usage to you.
+No login, no email, no account — your usage is never tied to your identity, and there's no stored copy to breach.

 Summary